 In addition, the Nichirei Group has been offering e-learning sessions to educate and train employees, based on its in-house educational rules.
-A total of 12 sessions were held in fiscal 2016 covering a variety of topics, including compliance with competition-related laws, prevention of bribery and corruption, and prevention of harassment.

 The Nichirei Group is committed to continue providing compliance training.

-Internal Whistleblower Hotline and Consultation Service
+- Internal Whistleblower Hotline and Consultation Service

 In October 2003, Nichirei introduced an internal reporting and consultation hotline.
 This allows employees to report, or seek advice on, actions that violate laws or company regulations, or that are ethically questionable.